hellenike/textbook/docs/modules/module2/reading/index.md

 ## Reading

-Exercises, reading and composition based on Lysias 1, 11-14: curious events in the household of Euphiletos.
+Practice, reading and composition based on Lysias 1, 11-14: curious events in the household of Euphiletos.